Reigate: Church of St Mary Magdalene

 The first record of a church at Reigate is from the late 12th century, when the church of Crechesfeld was presented to the Priory of St Mary Overie by Hamelin and Isabel de Warenne, the Earl and Countess of Surrey.
 At the time of the gift, the church is thought to have consisted of a nave, chancel and possibly a central tower.
-The oldest parts of today's St Mary's Church date from c.
+The oldest parts of today's Church of St Mary Magdalene date from c.
 1200.
 The building was extended several times in the late medieval period, including the additions of the north and south aisles in the mid-late 13th century, the south chancel chapel in the 14th century and the relocation of the tower to the west end in the first half of the 15th century.
 Two phases of reconstruction took place in Victorian times.
 In 1845, the architect, Henry Woodyer, was responsible for renewing the local Reigate Stone walls and, in 1874–7, George Gilbert Scott Jr. installed new roofing and refaced the tower in Bath Stone.

 The medieval rood screen, separating the chancel from the nave, was restored by Woodyer, who was also responsible for much of the current stained glass.
 There are several 17th- and 18th-century monuments inside the church, the largest of which is a memorial to Richard Labroke (d.
 1730) who is depicted in Roman dress, flanked by the figures of Justice and Truth.